clavia96/bio_scripting_homework_5/README.md

 # bio_scripting_homework_5
-This is a debugging script exercise for scripting for biiologist class
+This is a debugging script exercise for scripting for biologist class